TanametTpk/live-chat-controller/README.md

 # Introduction
-Live chat controller is code for control your pc(window only) with live chat on youtube
+Live chat controller is code for control your pc(window only) with live chat on youtube/discord

 # Features
-- get chat from youtube live chat and control pc
+- get chat from youtube/discord live chat and control pc
 - custom setting command
 - record and set input Macro for new command
 - local website UI for easier interaction and monitor (next release)